jcelaya/hdrmerge/README.md

 Once the preview is satisfactory, the Save HDR option of the File menu generates the output DNG file.
 You can select the number of bits per sample (16, 24 or 32), the size of the embedded preview (full, half or no preview) and whether to save an image with the mask that was used to merge the input files.
 The number of bits per sample has an important impact in the output file size.
 As a rule of thumb, the default value of 16 bits will be enough most of the time.
 Empirical tests (thanks to DrSlony) show no apparent difference between 16- and 32-bit images, after merging 5 exposures with 2EV steps, despite strong manipulation of shadows/mid-tones/highlights.
 Nevertheless, if you see some unexpected quantization noise in the output image, you can try a 24-bit output.
 32 bits will almost never be necessary, but it can be selected anyway.

 The program can also be run without GUI, in batch mode.
 This is accomplished either by providing an output file name with the "-o" switch, or by generating an automatic one with the "-a" switch.
-Other switches control the output parameters, refer to the output of the "--help" switch.
+Other switches control the output parameters, refer to the output of the "--help" switch. macOS users may need to change their current working directory to the one which contains the executable in order to run it in CLI mode.

 ## Licence
 HDRMerge is released under the GNU General Public License v3.0.